-Critical conversations every couple should have
+Critical conversations every family should have

 A kindly palliative care physician stopped by my husband’s hospital room to help him complete a Physicians Orders for Life-Sustaining Treatment (POLST) form.
 “What most concerns you?” he asked my husband.